 Dispel the false image of vaping as a healthy alternative.
 Let them know they are still inhaling nicotine and discuss with them the highly addictive properties of nicotine.
 Make sure they realize that once they are addicted, it will be a hard and painful habit to break.

 Cravings can be powerful and addiction can begin within a few weeks of use.
 And if they are addicted, talk to them about what they can do to break that addiction, including getting help from a licensed therapist.

 Teach Teens About What Vaping Does to the Brain

 Teens brains are developing which means they are highly sensitive to chemical substances.
 In particular, the frontal lobes are delicate and continue developing until around the early twenties.
 Contact with dangerous substances during this critical development period can reduce activity in that region.
 This means that planning, working memory, multi-tasking and a host of other important skills can all be impaired.

 Vaping carries the risk of serious physical illness.
 Across the US, a few hundred vapers have developed a life-threatening lung illnesses.
-The CDC reports twelve deaths have already been attributed to vaping and e-cigarette usage.
+Centers for Disease Control and Prevention (2020) reports twelve deaths have already been attributed to vaping and e-cigarette usage.

 Thankfully, there are many ways to naturally increase focus.
 They are things that teens can do for themselves that have a proven positive impact on health and well-being.